Hilton to sell NY's Waldorf Astoria to Chinese firm

 "The hotel will undergo a major renovation to restore the property to its historic grandeur," Hilton said in a statement.

-The Waldorf Astoria is the latest iconic New York property to be bought by a Chinese company, after last year's sale of One Chase Manhattan Plaza to Fosun International Ltd (0656.HK), controlled by billionaire Guo Guangchang. (r.reuters.com/bav83v)
+The Waldorf Astoria is the latest iconic New York property to be bought by a Chinese company, after last year's sale of One Chase Manhattan Plaza to Fosun International Ltd, controlled by billionaire Guo Guangchang. (r.reuters.com/bav83v)

 Beijing-based Anbang manages about 700 billion yuan ($114 billion) worth of assets, according to its website.
 Based on full occupancy at the Waldorf's lowest room rate of $329, Anbang would recover its investment in about 10 years.